SPARC-FAIR-Codeathon/sparc-flow/README.md

 ## The problem
 There is **currently no option for**:
-- **reusing tools developed for processing SPARC data** (code is specific datasets)
-- **enabling users to easily create, describe, and run workflows locally or in the cloud computing platforms** with these tools and datasets
+- **enabling users to easily create, describe, and run workflows that use SPARC data locally or in cloud computing platforms**
 - **ensuring reproducibility of workflow results**
+- **enabling reuse of tools developed for processing SPARC data to create new workflows**

 This limits the ability of members of the SPARC and the wider scientific community to apply FAIR principles for:

 ## Our solution - sparc-flow
 To address this problem, we have **developed a Python module called the SPARC Flow (sparc-flow)** that can be used to create tools and workflows for processing SPARC datasets in accordance with FAIR principles by providing: